adriennehl/lets-go/README.md

 * user can share trip and send invites to friends
 * app recommends meeting times depending on who is invited(complex algorithm)
 * user can take and upload a photo to a trip memory
-* user can see their profile page with past trips
-* user can edit their profile
 * user can see a list of upcoming trips

 **Optional Nice-to-have Stories**

+* user can see photos that other attendees have added to their trip
+* user can see their profile page with past trips
 * user can see a list of popular places
 * user see yelp reviews
-* user can edit trips
 * user can delete trips

+**Extra Stretch**

+* user can see if their friend has accepted their invite
+* user can edit their profile
 * user can search and add other users
-* user can see photos that other attendees have added to their trip
 * user gets notifications before their trips
-* user can see if their friend has accepted their invite
-* user can configure app options
-* user can see photos from other users' trips
 * app recommends new places for users
+* user can edit trips
 * user can visit other user's profiles and see their past trips
 * app provides budget planning for trip
 * user can create a trip message chat with users who are invited to the trip